 Standard economics is built upon false premises.
 Therefore, the way forward is to bury all variants for good and to fully replace the false Walrasian micro axioms and the false Keynesian macro axioms by true macro axioms.#1

-This is the correct set of premises: (0) The objectively given and most elementary configuration of the (world-) economy consists of the household and the business sector which in turn consists initially of one giant fully integrated firm. (i) Yw=WL wage income Yw is equal to wage rate W times working hours.
-L, (ii) O=RL output O is equal to productivity R times working hours L, (iii) C=PX consumption expenditure C is equal to price P times quantity bought/sold X.
+This is the correct set of premises: (A0) The objectively given and most elementary configuration of the (world-) economy consists of the household and the business sector which in turn consists initially of one giant fully integrated firm.
+(A1) Yw=WL wage income Yw is equal to wage rate W times working hours.
+L, (A2) O=RL output O is equal to productivity R times working hours L, (A3) C=PX consumption expenditure C is equal to price P times quantity bought/sold X.

-A1/A3 defines the pure consumption economy.#2 Note that the set of foundational equations is ENTIRELY FREE of behavioral assumptions like constrained/intertemporal optimization or equilibrium, that is, the axiom set is OBJECTIVE SYSTEMIC.
+(A1) to (A3) defines the elementary production-consumption economy.#2 Note that the set of foundational equations is ENTIRELY FREE of behavioral assumptions like constrained/intertemporal optimization or equilibrium, that is, the axiom set is OBJECTIVE SYSTEMIC.
 This new analytical workhorse fully replaces Nick Rowe’s hallucinatory behavioral construct.

-In the pure consumption economy, this is what happens if, for example, the productivity falls, due to some shock, by 50 percent: the price doubles because the correct Law of Supply and Demand says for the most elementary case that P=W/R, i.e., the market clearing price is equal to unit wage costs or, in other words, the real wage is equal to the productivity at any employment level, i.e. W/P=R. This is the objective-systemic configuration to start with.
-The usual guessing ping-pong about what agents might maximize or expect or do has always been futile, is futile with Nick and Simon, and will be futile in all eternity.
+In the elementary production-consumption economy, this is what happens if, for example, the productivity falls, due to some shock, by 50 percent: the price doubles because the correct Law of Supply and Demand says for the most elementary case that P=W/R, i.e., the market-clearing price is equal to unit wage costs or, in other words, the real wage is equal to the productivity at any employment level, i.e. W/P=R. This is the objective-systemic configuration to start with.
+The usual guessing ping-pong about what agents might maximize or expect or do has always been futile, is futile with Nick and Simon, and will be futile for all eternity.

-From the minimalist formal core A1/A3 follows in consistent logical steps the investment economy with the systemic employment equation, a.k.a.
+From the minimalist formal core, (A1) to (A3) follows with consistent logical steps the investment economy with the systemic Employment Law, a.k.a.
 Phillips curve.#3,#4

-The systemic employment equation says that employment increases if productivity falls and all other variables are held constant.
+The systemic Employment Law says that employment increases if productivity falls and all other variables are held constant.
 Secular stagnation results from productivity and price rising faster than the wage rate, with all other variables held constant.